-- Pain or discomfort in your abdomen.
-This is the most common symptom of IBS.
-It’s often in your lower abdomen on the left-hand side.
+- Pain or discomfort in your tummy (abdomen).
+You may feel this in your lower tummy on your left-hand side.
+The discomfort may vary from a sudden sharp pain to a constant dull ache.
 You may also get cramps.
 This pain may ease if you go to the toilet and may get worse after eating.

-- Changes in bowel habit.
-Your faeces may vary in consistency and can alternate between constipation and diarrhoea.
-Alternatively, you may just pass small amounts of mucus.
-At times, you may have an urgent need to open your bowels or this may feel strained.
-Afterwards, your bowels may feel like they haven't been completely emptied.
+- Changes in bowel habits.
+Your stool (faeces) may vary in consistency and can alternate between constipation and diarrhoea.
+You may also pass small amounts of mucus.
+Sometimes you may need to go to the toilet urgently, and at other times you may have problems going.
+After going to the toilet, your bowels may feel like they haven't been completely emptied.

 - Your abdomen may look and feel bloated.

-These symptoms can come and go – you may not have any symptoms for months and then have a sudden flare-up.
+IBS symptoms can come and go – you may not have any symptoms for months and may then have a sudden flare-up.

 - feeling sick

-- problems with your bladder, such as needing to urinate more frequently
+- problems with your bladder, such as needing to pass urine more often

 These symptoms may be caused by problems other than IBS.
-However, if you have any of them, speak to your GP for advice.
+So if you have any of them, contact your GP.

-Your GP will ask about your symptoms and may ask to examine you.
-He or she will also ask about your medical history.
+Your GP will ask about your symptoms and may examine you.
+They’ll also ask about your medical history.

-Your GP will ask you about your pain, when it comes on and what makes it better or worse.
-He or she will also ask you about your bowel movements.
-This may include questions about how often you go to the toilet, how easy it is to go, and what your faeces look like.
-There is no single test to confirm IBS.
-Therefore, to rule out any other conditions, your GP may also recommend that you have some blood tests.
+Your GP will ask you about your pain; when you notice it, and what makes it better or worse.
+They’ll also ask you about your bowel movements.
+This may include questions about how often you go to the toilet, how easy it is to go, and what your stool looks like.

 - unexplained weight loss

-- bowel problems that first develop after the age of 60
+- bowel problems that first developed after you turned 60

-- diarrhoea that lasts longer than six weeks
+- diarrhoea that lasts for longer than six weeks

-You may also be advised to have further tests if you’re over 40 and have a family history of bowel or ovarian cancer.
+You may also be advised to have further tests if you have a family history of bowel or ovarian cancer.

-If your GP thinks that your symptoms could be caused by an infection, he or she may ask you for a sample of your faeces.
-If you have this test, your sample will be sent to a laboratory for testing.
-This is also known as a stool sample.
+If your GP thinks your symptoms could be caused by an infection, they may ask you for a stool sample.
+The stool sample will be sent to a laboratory for testing.

 - Eat regular meals and give yourself plenty of time to eat them.

-- Make sure you drink enough fluids.
-Try to limit your intake of caffeinated drinks, such as tea and coffee, to a maximum of three cups a day.
+- Make sure you drink at least eight cups of fluid every day, especially water and drinks that don’t contain caffeine.
+Try to drink no more than three cups of caffeinated drinks, such as tea and coffee, each day.
 Don’t drink too much alcohol or fizzy drinks.

-- Try to limit your intake of processed foods.
-These may contain 'resistant starch' that is difficult for your body to digest.
+- Try to limit the amount of processed foods you eat.
+These may contain 'resistant starch' that’s difficult for your body to digest.

 - If you have diarrhoea, you may wish to cut out artificial sweeteners, such as sorbitol.
-This is used in some sugar-free sweets, drinks and diet products.
+This is used in some sugar-free sweets, chewing gum and drinks.

-Regular exercise is a good way to help reduce your symptoms.
-Aim to do a minimum of 30 minutes of moderate exercise a day, at least five times a week.
+Regular exercise may help to reduce your symptoms.
+Aim to do at least 30 minutes of moderate exercise a day, on at least five days each week.

-If your symptoms are noticeably triggered by stress, you could try learning a relaxation technique to help you deal with your stress.
+If you notice your symptoms are triggered by stress, learning a relaxation technique may help.

 If your symptoms don’t improve with lifestyle changes, you may wish to try medicines.
-There are several over-the-counter medicines that may relieve some of your symptoms.
-Speak to your pharmacist if you’d like more information about your treatment options.
+Several over-the-counter medicines may relieve some of your irritable bowel syndrome (IBS) symptoms.
+You may need to take a combination of different medicines to control your symptoms.
+Speak to your pharmacist if you’d like more information about the medicines available.

-- Antispasmodic medicines, such as mebeverine hydrochloride (eg Colofac) and peppermint oil capsules may help with abdominal pain wind.
-Again, speak to your GP if you find the need to use these often.
+- Antispasmodic medicines, such as mebeverine hydrochloride (eg Colofac) and peppermint oil capsules may help your abdominal pain and wind.
+Again, speak to your GP if you find you need to use these regularly.

 - Antidiarrhoea medicines, such as loperamide (eg Imodium), may help.
-However, only take them as and when you need them and not on a regular basis.
+But don’t take them for more than five days in a row without your doctor’s advice.